Respiratory surveillance report

 2.6 SARS-CoV-2 variants

 XEC is a recombinant lineage of KS.1.1 and KP.3.3 (both of which are JN.1 sub-lineages).
 The KP.3 and other KP lineages are descended from JN.1 sub-lineages, and they are now reported separately from JN.1 to illustrate the evolving genomic epidemiology.
-For the week commencing 14th October 2024, KP.3 accounts for 51% of all sequenced samples, XEC 34%, KP 2% and JN.1 2%.
+For the week commencing 25th November 2024, XEC accounted for 60% of all sequenced samples, JN.1 20% with KP and KP.3 10%, respectively.
 Due to small numbers of samples sequenced, the level of confidence in precision of the estimate is low, and the percentages of each variant may change as further results become available.
 A more detailed COVID-19 Genomics Bulletin containing a further breakdown of sub-lineages is reported here.
 Technical information is published by UKSHA on some specific KP variants online here with a commentary on them here.

 Parent lineages displayed are subject to change based on lineages under monitoring by the UKHSA horizon scanning team.